Great strategies deserve organizations built to carry them.

 Illustrative profile.
 Every engagement charts its own.
 Tiers are qualitative, not scored.

-Start where it hurts.
+Start where it matters most.
 Each area works on its own or as part of a larger engagement.
 We scope it to where you are and where you want to go.

 - Org structure & role clarity